gurbirsinghsaran9284-png/Induction-program/README.md

 - It was comprised of basic topics of English.
 It was conducted by ours seniors.
 Classrooms were alloted to all the students according to their branch and section .
 There were two invigilators in every classroom for conducting test and ensuring that students are doing their test fairly.

 ### Maths proficiency test :-(10:30 to 11:30)
 - Similarly,it contained the basic concepts of mathematics.
-All the students gave their test in the same classroom as there was in the english test.
+All the students gave their test in the same classroom as there was in the english test with the same instructions and rules.

+### Break :-(11:30 to 1:00)

+### Expert lecture by Dr.Arashdeep Singh:-(1:00 to 2:00)
+- He gave an expert lecture of one hour on "Food:A Pivotal Role in Student's Overall Wellness" in the college auditorium.
+They told us about how to maintain our diet so that we could actively focus on our study.
+He also exposed the major myths on food of our society .

+### Session by Causmic Club:-(1:00 to 2:00)
+- The members of the Causmic Club told us about the activities done by them and great initiatives taken by the groups.
+One of them was launch of induction program .
+They also informed us about the report